dh45924481/PaddleX/docs/pipeline_usage/tutorials/ocr_pipelines/table_recognition_v2.en.md

 </details>

 ### 2.2 Integration via Python Script
 * The above command line is for a quick experience to view the results.
 Generally, in a project, integration through code is often required.
-You can complete the production line's fast inference with just a few lines of code.
+You can complete the pipeline's fast inference with just a few lines of code.
 The inference code is as follows:

 ```python
 from paddlex import create_pipeline